Behavidence-Research-App/Behavidence-Care-API-demo/README.md

 ```
 ### Response Elements
 **Items**
     Amount of codes that are used by patients, amount of codes that were allocated to patients but not yet used, amount of remaining codes.
 If a detailed status report was requested, array of information per code, including its Department unique ID, timestamp of allocation and timestamp of association by patient (milliseconds UTC).
 If a code was allocated for a patient but is not yet used, the timestamp of association will be zero.
+If a patient disconnected from a code, a timestamp of disconnection time will be included.
 **Error**
     Error message, if error occurs; otherwise, empty string.
 **Errors**